Does Medicare Cover Xolair?

 - Xolair is an effective immunotherapy treatment used for asthma and chronic urticaria, chronic hives and other allergies.
-Find out if Xolair is right for you.
+Find out if your Medicare coverage includes Xolair.

 The drug Omalizumab, marketed under the brand name Xolair, is an immunotherapy used for the treatment of chronic spontaneous asthma and chronic idiopathic urticaria.
 It’s applied via a subcutaneous injection.

 Medicare Part D prescription drug plans and Medicare Advantage (Part C) plans with drug coverage may cover Xolair injections.
 Check your specific insurance plan to see if it’s covered.